On the monotone stability approach to BSDEs with jumps: Extensions, concrete criteria and examples: Examples and applications: optimal control in finance

 \subsection{Exponential utility maximization}

 For a market with stock prices as in (\ref{eq:continuousStock}), consider the expected utility maximization problem

-for the exponential utility function $u(x):=-\exp (-\alpha x)$ with absolute risk aversion $\alpha >0$, with some additive liability $\xi$ and for wealth processes $X^{\theta,t,x}$ of admissible trading strategies $\theta$ as defined below.
-We are going to show, how the value process $v$ and optimal trading strategy $\theta^*$ for the problem (\ref{utilitymax1}) can be fully described by a JBSDEs for two distinct problem cases.
+for the exponential utility function $u(x):=-\exp (-\alpha x)$ with absolute risk aversion parameter $\alpha >0$, with some additive liability $\xi$ and for wealth processes $X^{\theta,t,x}$ of admissible trading strategies $\theta$ as defined below.
+We are going to show, how the value process $v$ and optimal trading strategy $\theta^*$ for the problem (\ref{utilitymax1}) can be fully described by JBSDE solutions for two distinct problem cases.